sdaraqshan/100-days-of-code/DAY 3.md

 -Non-trainable parameters of a model are those that you will not be updating and optimized during training, and that have to be defined a priori, or passed as inputs.
 The example of such parameters are: the number of hidden layers. nodes on each hidden layer.

-- EPochs are "one pass over the entire dataset", used to separate training into distinct phases, which is useful for logging and periodic evaluation.
+- Epochs are "one pass over the entire dataset", used to separate training into distinct phases, which is useful for logging and periodic evaluation.
 When using validation_data or validation_split with the fit method of Keras models, evaluation will be run at the end of every epoch.

 -By setting verbose 0, 1 or 2 you just say how do you want to 'see' the training progress for each epoch.